okorach/sonar-tools/doc/what-is-new.md

 # Next version yet unreleased

+- `sonar-tools` is now available as a docker image
+- `sonar-config` export can now export configuration as a YAML file (Only JSON was available previously)

 # Version 3.3

 - `sonar-config`: Improved / Hardened several elements for both import and export